Frank-Walter Steinmeier: Schröder Federal Chancellery (1998–2005)

-First term as Foreign Minister, 2005–2009
+First term as Foreign Minister (2005–2009)

 On 22 November 2005, after the 2005 federal elections, Steinmeier became Minister of Foreign Affairs in the Grand coalition cabinet led by Angela Merkel.
 He was the first SPD Foreign Minister since Willy Brandt (1966–1969).

 Upon taking office, Steinmeier led the preparations for Germany taking over the rotating presidency of the Council of the European Union in the first half of 2007.

 Following Franz Müntefering's departure from the cabinet on 21 November 2007, Steinmeier also filled the position of Vice-Chancellor.

-During his time in office, Steinmeier was widely regarded as having good working relations with Angela Merkel but often taking a different stance on foreign affairs.
+During his time in office, Steinmeier was widely regarded as having good working relations with Angela Merkel, but often took a different stance on foreign affairs.
 By and large, he allowed Merkel to set the pace in foreign policy, working harmoniously with her on a range of foreign policy issues, from confronting Iran over its nuclear program to negotiating binding goals to combat climate change.
 In one significant foreign policy disagreement, Steinmeier held in 2009 that Germany should by 2013 lay the groundwork for withdrawing its troops from Afghanistan, a deployment that around two-thirds of Germans opposed by then.
-Unlike Merkel, he also favored Turkish entry into the European Union.
+Unlike Merkel, he also favoured Turkish entry into the European Union.

 Also, Steinmeier became known for his rather Russia-friendly stance, arguing strenuously for engagement with the increasingly assertive power to the east, rather than its isolation.
 He formulated a policy toward Russia deliberately reminiscent of "Ostpolitik", the eastward-facing policy pioneered by Chancellor Willy Brandt in the early 1970s.
 Together with Gernot Erler, the SPD's leading Russia expert and the deputy foreign minister, Steinmeier in 2008 initiated Germany's so-called Partnership for Modernization with Russia, which became an official EU policy in 2010.

 Pressed by lawmakers to say more on his attitude toward Russia in the wake of the high-profile murders of opposition figures Anna Politkovskaya and Alexander Litvinenko at a January 2007 hearing at the European Parliament, Steinmeier stated that "[t]here is a certain trend toward [media] hysterics and one needs to get a sense of reason back into the debate".

 Dr Frank Umbach had warned as early as February 2006 that Germany had become too dependent on Russia but Steinmeier, citing the new Ostpolitik, disregarded him.
-In March 2007 Steinmeier published a long article in reply to Umbach explaining his rationale on the EU being such an exceptional role model on international cooperation that Putinite Russia would unavoidably get "like us" by mere "intertwining of interests" (Verflechtung), and also that "a pan-European peace order and a lasting solution to important security problems (…) can only be achieved with Russia, not without it or even against it".
-Steinmeier helped to admit Putin's Russia into the WTO, which occurred in 2011.
+In March 2007, Steinmeier published a long article in reply to Umbach explaining his rationale on the EU being such an exceptional role model on international cooperation that Putinite Russia would unavoidably get "like us" by mere "intertwining of interests" (Verflechtung), and also that "a pan-European peace order and a lasting solution to important security problems (...) can only be achieved with Russia, not without it or even against it".
+Steinmeier helped to admit Putin's Russia into the World Trade Organization (WTO), which occurred in 2011.